nmeri17/suphle-docs/src/docs/v1/testing/index.md

 ### Reading from active Container

-3 ways SUTs can be hydrated within the testing scope are by:
+3 ways Systems Under Test (SUT) can be hydrated within the testing scope are by:

 1. Creating them by hand.
 1. Retrieving them from the Container.